Who Am I? Exploring Identity through Sexuality, Politics, and Art

 ‘For the educated lay person, Miguel Angel Gonzalez-Torres provides the understanding of contemporary psychoanalytic object relations theory, the underlying analytic frame of this volume, as an original contribution to the existential analysis of identity (“Who am I?”).
 For the psychoanalyst and mental health professional, it is a unique integration between the psychological conflicts of the individual and the social arena in which these conflicts are experienced in the grand scale of social life and struggles.

-Otto F. Kernberg, MD, Professor Emeritus, Weill Cornell Medical College, Training and Supervising Analyst, Columbia University Psychoanalytic Center for Training and Research
+Otto F. Kernberg, MD, Professor Emeritus, Weill Cornell Medicine; Training and Supervising Analyst, Columbia University Center for Psychoanalytic Training and Research

 Who Am I? provides exciting and wide-ranging arguments on the essence of identity.
 Using his lifelong experience of working with individuals, Professor Gonzalez-Torres moves into the fray of collective identities.
 Exploring diverse contexts, he reflects on some of the common ways that we encounter and perform identity/ties.
 These diverse contexts move the reader through different scales of sociability ranging from sexuality to art, grounding us in specific examples.
 The volume is wonderfully engaging.
 It is driven by a desire to comprehend and is intellectually jargon-free, neither the “I” nor the “We” are boxed in.
 This is a debate about identity that is relevant not just to psychiatry but to anyone who wonders about how we are constituted.